vierth/humanitiesTutorial/README.md

 As of July 2018, this remains a work in progress.
 I will update this readme once the code is complete.

+# Note
+Code in the stylometry files opens texts from a folder called "corpus."
+This folder is created by code in the 20_corpusrep1_dividing.py, so run that before you try to run the stylometry code.
+The two fed (federalist papers) examples do NOT require this corpus folder, so feel free to run those immediately.

 # Updates
 Renamed files to aid organization.
-Added DataFrames, Corpus Basics, matplotlib
+Added DataFrames, Corpus Basics, matplotlib, stylometry

 # TO DO
-matplotlib
-stylometry
 topic modeling
 word2vec
 apis and webscraping